RiccardoIeso/MitnickAttack/README.md

 # MitnickAttack

-##Reproduction of the Mintnick Attack
+Reproduction of the Mintnick Attack done for the Computer Network Security course.